genehern/sort/README.md

 1. 1.
 The project can be used to allocate students from each class into a selected course based on their choice (rankings).
    2. Their choices are collated via google forms, which in turns gives us a google sheets
    3. Allocations is based on first come first serve basis as each course can only accomodate up to 30 students.
+   4. This programme is extremely practical.
+It can also be used in other scenarios such as allocating students to their desried Co-Curiicular Activites

 # Programming logic
 2. 1.
 Create an object "student", which containts important information such as his name, class, and selected choices.